 You can learn more about this case by checking out this article.

 The link leads to a fake page that, even though it mimics Instagram’s login page, is actually designed to collect your username and password details.
-The only difference between the real page and the fake is a small variation in the URL, which is hard to detect.

 To avoid raising suspicion, cybercriminals usually redirect you to one of Instagram’s legitimate FAQ pages that discusses the topic of copyright infringement.